... on the floor laughing my freaking ass off ...

 Match

-The image below is for 5x JAN6829 measured in a stock M-125 driver board.
+The image below is for 4x JAN6829 NOS measured in a stock M-125 driver board.
+Plotted values are relative to a 5th JAN 6829.
 While they are close, they do vary within a trained listener's detectability.

 6829Comp

 The images below are for 4x 5963 measured on a tube tester.
 NOT your Drug Store tube tester, but one where the exact operating parameters can be set and measured.
 See The Lab Icing and Valve Tester for more information.
-These four tubes have TWENTY-FOUR possible combinations.
+These four tubes have TWENTY-FOUR possible combinations in two channels.
 Combined with line voltage, power supply, output transformer and everything else inside an amplifier, any hard and fast recommendations are highly suspect.

 They are compared as might be used in a phase splitter.
 If the phase splitter is uneven, distortion increases and the second the delta between each half.
 They will not sound the same. [bigger? fatter? thinner? ????]